 Let us proceed following Fermat's mental investigation of Pythagorean theorem and its generalizations in the case of any n-th degree on splitting higher whole powers into two powers of the same degree.
 Ancient Greek mathematicians could solve some algebraic equations with only arithmetic methods on the basis of Euclidean geometry, so that they might be called arithmetic geometry methods and included into the range of modern arithmetic algebraic geometry.
 Of course, Fermat knew about these ancient methods and could develop them using his visual observation of such properties of geometrical figures that became origins for future algebraic notions.
 But Fermat did not produce new terminology and formulated his research results in pure arithmetic manner.
-Moreover, his perception of n-th degrees of whole powers was related to Cartesian product of whole numbers from n-dimensional arithmetic space and then each n-th power could be represented as a collection of n-dimensional unit cubes transferred from the state $\Phi_1$ to the state $\Phi_2$ one by one on the diagram of Fig. 1.
+Moreover, his perception of n-th degrees of whole powers was related to Cartesian product of whole numbers from n-dimensional arithmetic space and then each n-th power could be represented as a collection of n-dimensional unit cubes transferred from the state Φ_1 to the state Φ_2 one by one on the diagram of Fig. 1.
 This procedure serves as well for finding Pythagorean triples by the method of sorting square units one by one in Pythagorean equation.
 This method can be applied also to the equation of generalized Fermat's Last Theorem in order to show that splitting of n-th power of whole numbers into two other powers with n > 2 is impossible.
+However phenomenological approach described here was not perceived by reviewers of pure mathematical journals and proofs of Beal's Conjecture and Fermat's Last Theorem on the indicated phenomenological base were not considered.
+It was also conditioned by previous acknowledgement of doubtful proofs of Fermat's Last Theorem in pure mathematics [3;4].